Jeimer Candelario Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks' 4.59 team ERA ranks 22nd across all league pitching staffs.
+- The Diamondbacks have a 4.56 team ERA that ranks 21st across all league pitching staffs.

+- Pfaadt (1-8) gets the starting nod for the Diamondbacks in his 16th start of the season.
+He has a 6.27 ERA in 74 2/3 innings pitched, with 68 strikeouts.

-- The right-hander last appeared on Monday against the Colorado Rockies, when he threw seven innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Wednesday against the Colorado Rockies, when he went 3 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.